Skip to main content

 Text message scams may be automated (“robotexts”) or they may be from a real person.
 There are two main types to be aware of:

-Malicious links: A malicious link text scam is when a message containing a link is sent to your phone.
-The text message is often “urgent,” telling you why you should click on the link right now:
+Malicious link scam: A malicious link text scam , also referred to as “smishing,” usually starts with a text containing a strange-looking link.
+The brief message that accompanies the link is often “urgent,” telling you why you should click on the link right now:

 When you click on the link, it may download malware (malicious software) to your phone.
 This potentially allows the scammer remote access to your phone, where they can send themselves money using a payment app already installed there.
 Clicking on the text message link may also take you to a spoofed website where you’ll be asked for personal details and/or a payment.